cityandguilds/cag/README.md

 This will install the extension and create an example qmd file that you can use as a starting point for your article.

 You will want to add '_extensions/' and 'logos/' to your .gitignore.

+## Contributing
+This was very much a quick, first pass.
+Happy to consider tweaks and extensions via a pull request.